 The Neighbourhood Plan undertook a 'call for land' in Summer 2021 where 8 sites were formally submitted for consideration.
-A Site Selection Document was produced (See Appendix 1) to assess the sites suitability for development.
+A Site Selection Document was produced (See Appendix 2) to assess the sites suitability for development.
 These sites were also subject to public consultation in autumn 2022.
-The proposed allocated sites are identified on Map 2 and detailed within Policies 1, 2, 3, 4, 5 and 6.